-Not too long ago, flash was used in many websites to create stunning visual effects.
-Flash, unfortunately was not based on any standard, and produced by one company, Adobe Systems, formerly Macromedia, and not everyone in the tech world likes this type of monopoloy (flash was at some point installed on around 98% of desktops).
+Not too long ago, Flash was used in many websites to create stunning visual effects.
+Flash, unfortunately, was not based on any standard and produced by one company.
+Adobe Systems, formerly Macromedia.
+Not everyone in the tech world likes this type of monopoly (flash was at some point installed on around 98% of desktops).

 Interactive websites?
 Animation, the WOW effect…

-The result is that it has, and is still becoming more and more, a lot easier to create beautiful visual effects with reletavely minimal development effort.
-Such effects are not only confined to animating images, but can also play a big role in creating better user experiences by e.g. showing a person only the bits that you think she’s interested in at the time, while neatly tucking away bits that might not be of immediate importance to them.
+The result is that it has, and is still becoming more and more, a lot easier to create beautiful visual effects with the relatively minimal development effort.
+Such effects are not only confined to animating images but can also play a big role in creating better user experiences by e.g. showing a person only the bits that you think she’s interested in at the time, while neatly tucking away bits that might not be of immediate importance to them.

-It might therefore be time for yourself, as a website owner, to start looking at your own website in a slightly different light.
-A light which departs from the traditional copy and pasting of text and moves more into the brave new world that uses emphasis and visual appeal to selectively highlight the information that you think a particular visitor to your website might be interested in, at a particular time.
+It might be time for yourself, as a website owner, to look at your website differently.
+Departing from copy and pasting of text to highlight the information that you think a particular visitor to your website might be interested in, at a particular time.

 Drop us a line if you’d like to come and sit down with us to talk through what these might be.